It Came from Beneath the Sea: Critical

 Time Out called it a "minor entry in the '50s cycle of radiation-paranoia sci-fi pics"; and Moria noted, "Most of the film is told in a stolid, flat style that seems more like an Army training documentary than a dramatic film.
 The problem is that one has to plod through three-quarters of the film to get to the monster sequences...Certainly, when the climactic scenes of wholesale destruction do arrive they are great"; whereas Allmovie wrote that the film "utilized elements of the documentary, with a narration that makes the first half of the movie seem almost like a newsreel, which gives the action a greater immediacy.
 And...This is all presented in a cool, clipped realistic manner, with a strong but convincingly stated macho tone...It all served to make the first quarter hour of the film almost irresistibly suspenseful, and gave Harryhausen one of the best lead-ins that one could ask for, for his effects"; Leonard Maltin also praised the film's "Breathtaking special effects"; and the Radio Times, while acknowledging it as a "classic monster flick", also called the film "Predictable tosh, but good 1950s fun".

 Legacy

 The four-issue comic book miniseries It Came from Beneath the Sea...
 Again (2007), released by TidalWave Productions as part of their Ray Harryhausen Signature Series, continued the story.
 A preview of the first issue was included on the 50th Anniversary DVD release of the film.

 A clip from the film was used in the second episode of the TV series Voyage to the Bottom of the Sea, which also features a giant man-eating octopus.

-The animated series TaleSpin has an episode that parodies both the name and plot of the film.
+In Godzilla (1998), the scene of the cephalopod attacking the Golden Gate Bridge is shown on a television.

 In The Mitchells vs. the Machines (2021), a theatrical release poster for It Came from Beneath the Sea can be seen in Katie Mitchell's bedroom.